rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

 >  6 observations deleted due to missingness
 ```

 The output provides both standard (non-phylogenetic) and phylogenetic p-values in the last two columns of the MANOVA table.
 We can see that all of the standard p-values are highly significant, while the phylogenetic p-values are are much larger.
-Only nocturnality is significant here.
+Only nocturnality is significant after controlling for phylogeny.

 It would be better to fit models that estimate the effects of all three predictor variables simultaneously (as in Heesy's MANOVAs).
 The `procD.pgls` function in the `geomorph` package allows us to perform [phylogenetic regression with a multivariate response variable](http://onlinelibrary.wiley.com/doi/10.1111/evo.12463/full) and multiple predictor variables.
 The function does not handle missing data, so we have to do some pre-processing before fitting the model.
 The model takes a few moments to run: